zhenyaonu/linear-algebra/README.md

 ### HW6
 - Determinant of Special Matrices
 - Spectral Theory
-- Other material: *Note on Jordan Form*
+- Other material: *Note on Jordan Form 1* and *Note on Jordan Form 2*